 The brides I saw looked beautiful and I could imagine it being the perfect place to have your special day.

 We have no intention of getting married and certainly not miles away in Portsmouth.
-I did enquire though out of interest.
-Packages start at around £2700 so pretty reasonable I think.
+I did enquire, though, out of interest and prices are very comparable to other hotels.

 The hotel also offers a variety of other events like tribute nights and Christmas parties which all looked great.